 The machinists work with many types of materials.
 Most of it is aluminum, the basic metal used in aircraft structures and available in a variety of alloys based on strength.
 Other materials commonly used in aircraft modification work are titanium, another lightweight metal but one that resists heat; stainless steel; and chromium-molybdenum steel.

-Products coming out of the Dryden Machine Shop, over a period of time, have supported every aircraft flown at the center.
+Products coming out of the Armstrong Machine Shop, over a period of time, have supported every aircraft flown at the Center.

-The largest pieces of machined steel produced by the Dryden shop were used on the Convair (CV)-990 Landing Systems Research Aircraft, a former jetliner used to test space shuttle tires.
+The largest pieces of machined steel produced by the Armstrong shop were used on the Convair (CV)-990 Landing Systems Research Aircraft, a former jetliner used to test Space Shuttle tires.
 The assembled pieces were installed in the belly of the CV-990 and became a massive support structure that held a landing gear retraction system.
-The structure was engineered and built to withstand up to 200,000 pounds of pressure to simulate space shuttle landing loads.
-The CV-990 project was the largest aircraft modification job performed at Dryden.
-Its success led to broader landing capabilities for space shuttles at the Kennedy Space Center in Florida.
+The structure was engineered and built to withstand up to 200,000 pounds of pressure to simulate Space Shuttle landing loads.
+The CV-990 project was the largest aircraft modification job performed at Armstrong.
+Its success led to broader landing capabilities for Space Shuttles at the Kennedy Space Center in Florida.

 Personnel working in machine shops can receive their training and experience from a variety of sources - military service, trade schools, industrial schooling, and on-the-job training at commercial machine shops.

 NASA's machinists of today need to have skills far beyond an understanding of the machine tools they operate on a daily basis.
-They must be knowledgeable in all types of metals and other materials common to aircraft construction and be skilled in mathematics (to include trigonometry).
+They must be knowledgeable in all types of metals and other materials common to aircraft construction and be skilled in mathematics (to include trigonometry) and basic mechanical and aeronautical engineering abilities as well.
 Aerospace Engineering Technicians must also be skilled in the use of Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM) systems that put this information into a language that a Computer Numerical Control (CNC) machine tool understands, then set up and manufacture the parts.

 An Aerospace Engineering Technician is able to take an idea and transform it into a functional system or part.
 This involves analyzing a problem or situation and offering possible solutions to problems and coming up with a workable conclusion.